fidesmo/apdu-over-ble-android/README.md

 ![scan started](https://github.com/fidesmo/android-ble-server/blob/master/images/scan-started.png)

-2. After server on the other device will be discovered it will ask to attach the NFC card to it (on the server side).
-After that client will automatically send APDUs asking for card information and will print it:
+2. The client will automatically discover the peripheral device.
+In case of using the same application in the server mode it will ask to attach the NFC card to it.
+If the card is a Fidesmo card (link to https://developer.fidesmo.com/fidesmocard) the card identifiers are read by the server and transmitted to the client, which displays them.

 ![card information obtained](https://github.com/fidesmo/android-ble-server/blob/master/images/info-obtained.jpg)